filipesilva/csv-to-json/README.md

-regextojson
+csvtojson
 ===========

-A simple webapp to convert data formats using regex
+A simple angular webapp to convert csv to json